Career ServicesSkills Enhancement and Career Training Programs

 SDC is here to support you on your career path.
 There is no cost to participate in SDC career services and to get industry-specific training and certifications.

 Are you interested in entering the construction industry, receiving certification, and being prepared to find a great paying new job?
-If so, register now to learn more about SDC’s Absolute Advantage Pre-Apprenticeship Class.
+Register now for SDC’s Absolute Advantage Class.

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact La Toya Jones, Equal Opportunity Officer, at 414-906-2823 or firstname.lastname@example.org..
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.